Semi-Supervised Ordinal Regression Based on Empirical Risk Minimization: Experiments

+Here, we empirically investigate the effect of the variance reduction discussed in Section~\ref{sec:theory}, and compare the empirical performance of proposed method on small datasets.
+The class size was fixed to $K=3$ by merging some classes into one class for each dataset.
+We sub-sampled labeled data with $\nL = 20$. while the number of unlabeled data depends on the dataset size.
+Full dataset statistics is given in Appendix~\ref{subsec:dataset-stats}.
+We used a linear-in-input model $f(\x)=\bw^\top \x$.
+For training our proposed method, we trained the model for $1000$ epochs using Adam with $\alpha=5.0\times 10^{-2}$ (full batch size).
+The candidates of the weight decay parameter were $\{10^{-6}, 10^{-4}, 10^{-2}\}$.

-\textbf{Variance Reduction:} Here, we investigate the effect of variance reduction by using unlabeled data to estimate the validation risk.
-We adopted the randomly initialized ordinal regressor $g_\rand$, which is the linear-in-input model, to compute the variance of the empirical supervised risk $\Var[\empSVrisk(g_\rand)]$ and the empirical semi-supervised risk $\Var[\empRluk(g_\rand)]$.
-We selected the removed class $k$ using the strategy based on the estimation error bound, and we collected the average of the variance.
+\textbf{Variance Reduction.} Here, before going to the performance comparison, we investigate the effect of variance reduction by using unlabeled data when estimating the training risk.
+We adopted the randomly initialized ordinal regressor $g_\rand$, which is the linear-in-input model, to compute the variance of the empirical supervised risk $\Var[\empSVrisk(g_\rand)]$ and the empirical semi-supervised risk $\Var[\empRiskSEMI(g_\rand)]$.
+We selected the removed class $k$ using the strategies described in Section~\ref{subsec:what-class-to-pick-out}.
+We denote SEMI1 as our proposed semi-supervised methods, where the strategy of removing a class is based on the finite sample approximation~\eqref{eq:strategy1}, while SEMI2 denotes the strategy based on the estimation error bound~\eqref{eq:strategy2}.
 Then, we calculated the ratio between the variance of the empirical semi-supervised risk and supervised risk

-Table~\ref{tab:variance-reduction} shows the ratio between the variance of the empirical semi-supervised risk and supervised risk.
-It can be observed that the ratios were almost always less than $1$.
+Figure~\ref{fig:variance_reduction_selected} shows the ratio between the variance of the empirical semi-supervised risk and supervised risk, which is evaluated on different $\gamma \in \{ 0.0, 0.1, 0.2, \ldots, 1.0 \}$.
+Additional results of experiments are given in Appendix~\ref{subsec:additional_experiments}.
+It can be observed that the ratios were less than $1$ in most cases.
 This indicates that the variance of our empirical semi-supervised risk is smaller than that of the empirical supervised risk, as suggested by Theorem~\ref{thm:variance-reduction}.

-\textbf{Best Strategy:} We denote SEMI1 as our proposed semi-supervised method, where the strategy of removing a class is based on the finite sample approximation~\eqref{eq:strategy1}, while SEMI2 denotes the strategy based on the estimation error bound~\eqref{eq:strategy2}.
-We can see that the strategy based on the estimation error bound (SEMI2) obtained better results compared to the simple strategy (SEMI1).